Filter by Category

 Basic English as a Second Language 4 This course is intended for students at the high-beginner level who already possess most foundational English language skills.
 The focus is on further building vocabulary as well as advanced grammatical structures.
 Students will practice writing short paragraphs, reading longer and more complex texts, and improving their listening and speaking skills in preparation for the intermediate level.
 Textbook required.

-Intermediate-Advanced English Pronunciation for ESL Students-LAC204
+Low-Intermediate English Pronunciation for ESL Students LAC105

 with MULTIPLE INSTRUCTORS